+SPED-540

-SPED-540 Seminar in Collaboration, Consultation, and the Inclusive Classroom 3 credits collaboration skills for professional interactions.
+Seminar in Collaboration, Consultation, and the Inclusive Classroom 3 credits

+This course is designed to provide students with the knowledge and skills to facilitate successful inclusion programs.
+Students will develop the ability to design and manage the instructional environment in an inclusive classroom setting.
+Through the use of research, case studies, and classroom interactions, students will develop effective communication, conflict resolution, and collaboration skills for professional interactions.
 Students will become familiar with appropriate models for collaborative consultation.
 Attitudes and behaviors that influence the success of children with special needs in the general education classroom will be addressed.
 An experience in the field with children with disabilities will enable students to apply knowledge in a realistic classroom setting.
 Prerequisite: SPED-539.